Noam-Alum/AutoPilot/README.md

 * **Network_Configuration:**
     - Per NIC simple configuration.<br>
-      Use "%DHCP%", to use dhcp.
+      Use `"%DHCP%"`, to use dhcp.
 (If used at any of the entries dhcp would be used on the whole nic.)
     - Format:
       ```yaml
       Network_Configuration: